 The possession or use of tobacco or vaping materials by anyone under the age of 18 years old is prohibited by law.
-At County Central, the school buildings, school grounds, and surrounding property are tobacco- and vape-free environments.
+County Central and all Palliser School Division property are tobacco and vape free environments.
 Students, school personnel, and visitors are not permitted to use or be in the possession of tobacco or vaping products in these areas.
 This also applies to students who are participating in extracurricular activities or sports programs.